 In our Western thinking, we don’t seem to realize that there were Jews who were born outside of Jerusalem.
 While today we may consider ourselves less prone to issues of race, it is clear from the text that race played a huge role in the early church, even within the Jewish nation.
 This brings me to the verse in question.

 Acts 6:1 And in those days, when the number of the disciples was multiplied, there arose a murmuring of the Grecians against the Hebrews, because their widows were neglected in the daily ministration.

 Upon first reading this verse, someone may be tempted to point out to me, “You see, there it is in the Bible, the Gentiles were included before the stoning of Stephen, and were part of the daily ministry.”

 To any such person, my response would simply be, to examine the word that is used for the word Grecians, in the verse.
 The word used for Grecian, is the Greek word “Hell?nist?s” (Strongs G1675), which is used throughout the New Testament to refer to Jews born in a foreign land whom spoke Greek.

 In the passage, Luke is not referring to Gentiles, rather to the Jewish widows, born outside Jerusalem, whom spoke Greek.
 It was this group that was apparently being neglected.

-It is generally accepted in History, that the first gentiles to be converted was the house of Cornelius at the preaching of Peter in Acts 10.
-It is important to remember that Peter had a vision conerning the gentiles before he went to speak to the house of Cornelius, and what the Jews said, when the Holy Spirit fell on the gentiles, is a good indication of if they had seen this happen before.
+It is generally accepted in history, that the first Gentiles to be converted was the house of Cornelius at the preaching of Peter in Acts 10.
+It is important to remember that Peter had a vision concerning the Gentiles before he went to speak to the house of Cornelius, and what the Jews said, when the Holy Spirit fell on the Gentiles, is a good indication of if they had seen this happen before.